tpbeldie/GraphemeSplitterNET/README.md

 ### .NET Standard 2.0 implementation of the Unicode grapheme cluster breaking algorithm
 There is no point saying the same shit.
-You can read an article written by my friend [DebugST](https://github.com/DebugST/) for our previous grapheme cluster breaking project [STGraphemeSplitter](https://github.com/DebugST/STGraphemeSplitter)
+You can read [this](https://www.codeproject.com/Tips/5317106/Split-grapheme-in-Csharp) article written by my friend [DebugST](https://github.com/DebugST/) for our previous grapheme cluster breaking project [STGraphemeSplitter](https://github.com/DebugST/STGraphemeSplitter)

 - This project is its new version.
 Faster and lighter with minimal code and two different variants where you can chose from.